kevinakasam/ERCF_Filament_Cutter/README.md

 * [moggieuk](https://github.com/moggieuk) for the [awesome firmware](https://github.com/moggieuk/Happy-Hare/tree/23604442613be6bbbc8c70f57ff55fe65b1268e4) and the quick help on the Voron Discord!

-And of course thanks to [EtteGit](https://github.com/EtteGit) for the awesome [EnragedRabbitProject](https://github.com/EtteGit/EnragedRabbitProject)!
+And of course thanks to [EtteGit](https://github.com/EtteGit) and the amazing ERCFV2 Team for the awesome [EnragedRabbitProject](https://github.com/EtteGit/EnragedRabbitProject)!

 ### Showroom